section-engineering-education/engineering-education/content/articles/how-to-deploy-an-erc-721-nft-smart-contract-with-remix-ide-and-opensea/index.md

 ### How to Deploy an ERC-721 NFT Smart Contract with Remix IDE and OpenSea
 An NFT is a unique asset with different values and properties.
-A unit of an NFT can not be valued as another unit of the same asset, that is they are not mutually interchangeable.
+A unit of an NFT can not be valued as another unit of the same asset, as they are not mutually interchangeable.
 This article will cover and illustrate from a hands-on approach how to deploy an ERC-721 token.

 ### Table of Content
 - [What is an ERC-721 Token](#What-is-an-ERC-721-Token)